Career and Technical Education Month

 - The Association for Career and Technical Education’s Career and Technical Education Month Web page at

-http://www.acteonline.org/ctemonth.aspx[Note: this link is no longer functional.]
+http://www.acteonline.org/ctemonth.aspx[Note: the preceding link is no longer valid]

 - The National Association of State Directors of CTE Consortium’s CTE Brand Initiative Web page at

-http://www.careertech.org/resources/promo-materials.html[Note: this link is no longer functional.]
+http://www.careertech.org/resources/promo-materials.html[Note: the preceding link is no longer valid]

 If you are planning activities or if you have any questions, please contact